If you’re creating a program for the Solana blockchain using the Anchor framework,

 anchor --provider.cluster devnet verify \

-...
+-p <PROGRAM_NAME> <PROGRAM_ID>...
 Copying out the build artifacts Cleaning up the docker target directory Removing the docker container 595f4e94d9028adff8573512672adfc31a7dcce324a8b8976334acad963f1e0a Extracting the IDL Writing the IDL file Writing the .ts file Build success <PROGRAM_ID> is verified.

-refers to the name of the library defined in the
+The <PROGRAM_NAME>` refers to the name of the library defined in the

-file.
+Cargo.toml file.

 The repository is usually in hyphenated form, while the library name is in underscore form.

-When the name of the directory structure is programs/marinade-finance
+When the name of the directory structure is programs/marinade-finance,

-would most likely be marinade_finance
+then the <PROGRAM_NAME> would most likely be marinade_finance.

 `<PROGRAM_ID>` refers to the address of the program that has been deployed on the blockchain, in our case, the one deployed on Devnet.